 Natural England has appointed consultants to undertake the assessments required for designation.
-There will be a strong emphasis on collaboration and engagement so that anybody with an interest in the Yorkshire Wolds landscape has an opportunity to contribute to the process.
+There has been a strong emphasis on collaboration and engagement during the Yorkshire Wolds Proposed AONB Designation project, to ensure that anybody with an interest in the Yorkshire Wolds landscape has an opportunity to contribute to the process.

 Landscape quality - This is a measure of the current physical state or condition of the landscape and its features.